scionproto/scion/doc/tutorials/deploy.rst

 Tutorial: Freestanding Deployment
 =================================

 This document helps you set up a SCION demo configuration, which consists of a stand-alone full-scale SCION environment distributed among five computers.
-The demo environment contains one SCION Isolation Domain (ISD), with three core ASes and two non-core, leaf ASes.
+The demo environment contains one SCION Isolation Domain (:term:`ISD`), with three core :term:`ASes <AS>` and two non-core, leaf ASes.

 - If you want to go deep and help develop SCION, use the development environment.
 See :ref:`setting-up-the-development-environment`.
-- If you want to use SCION in a large environment, use the SCIONLab.
-For more information, see https://www.scionlab.org/
+- If you want to experiment with SCION in a larger environment, use SCIONLab.
+For more information, see https://www.scionlab.org/.

 Setup
 -----